Blog

 Raising Readers: Why I Wrote The Unicorn Shore and Why Quality Early

 As a parent, former teacher, and author, I’ve seen the early chapter book space change gradually.
-Over the past ten years, books intended for 6- 9 year-olds have started to include storylines and tone more commonly found in books for older readers.
+Over the past ten years, books intended for 6- 9 year olds have started to include storylines and tone more commonly found in books for older readers.
 Characters with sharp humor, themes of exclusion, and emotionally intense moments have become more common in stories for children who are just beginning to explore friendship and learning about themselves.

 As trends have shifted, something important...